-Courses in 2018/2019 at Department of Sociology, Faculty of Arts and Sciences, Harvard University
+Courses at Faculty of Arts and Sciences, Harvard University

 (Undergraduate seminar course) SOCIOL1104 Higher Education: Institutions, Inequalities and Controversies, Wednesdays 12:00-2:45

 This undergraduate seminar explores modern higher education systems and institutions through sociological lenses.
 We identify major issues and controversies in contemporary higher education – such as rising student debt, inequality in access, grade- and degree “inflation”, commercialization of higher education, what students learn and more.
 We also look backstage to student experience at Harvard.
 We explore these issues drawing on the seminal works and concepts from the six domains of inquiry in this field: college impact, study of inequalities, universities and colleges as organizations, academic profession, higher education politics, and higher education culture.
 This is a research-intensive seminar and each students conducts research leading to a final paper.
 Students also participate as co-teachers in parts of the course.
 This is an opportunity to gain perspectives into established and emerging areas of research into higher education and insights into today’s changing higher education landscape at Harvard, in the United States and across the world.
 [Qs in 2017 course/instructor overall 5.0]

 (Mindich Engaged Scholarship Lecture Course) SOCIOL1130 Higher Education Policy and Service at Harvard and Beyond, Tuesdays & Thursdays 12:00-1:15